Lock in the Federal Solar Tax Credit Before It’s Gone

 The 30% Solar Tax Credit Is Expiring.
 The Best Time to Go Solar Is Now.

-A new federal law is ending the 30% federal solar tax credit on Dec.
-31, 2025, for residential homeowners.
-Businesses and farmers also face new critical deadlines to get their projects online over the next 2-4 years.
+The federal government is phasing out the 30% solar investment tax credit.
+This valuable credit has already expired for residential homeowners, but there’s still time for businesses and farmers to receive it.
+To qualify, they must meet new critical deadlines to get their projects online over the next four years.

 Don’t miss the chance to save thousands of dollars on your solar energy system!
 Contact 1 Source Solar today to see how you can lock in your savings.